alexcleu/ConferenceOrganizationApp/README.md

 Datestore has a query restriction regarding to number of inequalities on properties.
 Within a query most one property can have an inequality filter due to having to scan the entire index.
 If we were to implement the query where startTime <= 7PM and typeOfSession != "workshop", it would have 2 inequalities on two properties(startTime and typeOfSession), which will be invalid.

 To solve this problem, we can use one query to pull out all the sessions that are non-workshop sessions, and then use python codes to filter out the sessions that has startTime after 7PM.
-This latter solution only requires one query, which will be more efficient.
+This solution only requires one query, which will be more efficient.

 [1]: https://developers.google.com/appengine